British PM Johnson's own brother quits on eve of Brexit election campaign

 “The UK side continues to produce chaos and it is very hard to predict anything,” said one EU diplomat.

-Additional reporting by Andrew MacAskill and William Schomberg; Writing by Guy Faulconbridge; Editing by Kevin Liffey
+Additional reporting by Andrew MacAskill and William Schomberg; Writing by Guy Faulconbridge; Editing by Kevin Liffey and Catherine Evans